mccbc/notes/reviewer_comments.md

     - **The error used on these points is the square root of the number of counts in each bin, which is normalized and then plotted on a log scale.
 The bins at the very edge of the spectrum have only tens of photons (10 photons ~ 30% error), but by the 5th data point in from the left side the counts are up to ~100 (~10% error), so the error bars are very small here.**
     - **We conducted an independent calculation to test the accuracy of the error bars shown in the plot.
 Monte Carlo simulations at an optical depth of tau0=10^4 were performed with N=100,000 and N=10,000 photons, which were each binned in frequency as in Figure 3.
 Square root N error is not expected to be accurate in bins with less than about 20 counts, so these were excluded from the study.
 It was found that 68% (22 out of 32) of the remaining points from the higher N simulation fell within the error bars of the lower N simulation, which is consistent with 1-sigma error, as expected.**
-    - **A sentence has been inserted in the discussion of Figure 1 stating exactly how we quantify the error of the MC data. sqrt(N) error is a standard approach, and the simple test described above should resolve any concerns that the error bars are not representative of the uncertainty in the data.**
+    - **A sentence has been inserted in the discussion of Figure 1 stating exactly how we quantify the error of the MC data, and sqrt(N) error is a standard approach.**

 Section 3.
 Time-Dependent Diffusion